rshunter05/Unit03_While_Loops_Key/src/tests_DO_NOT_EDIT/readme.md

 # Test Cases

 This is a breakdown of how I used JUnit 5 to set up the test system.
-The idea is for each problem to be tested with a veriety of possible inputs including special cases that would cause Exceptions if not properly handle.
+The idea is for each problem to be tested with a veriety of possible inputs including special cases that would cause Exceptions if not properly handled.

 If a test case is not passed, the following will be sent to the console:
 - The problem number